prtdv/AgrI/README.md

 npm install

-reate a .env File in the Project Root
+create a .env File in the Project Root

 Add the following environment variables: